shirish93/shirish93.github.io/_posts/2024-01-02-learning-to-learn.md

 ---
-layout: post
-title: "Book Review: Learning to Learn and the Navigation of Moods by Gloria P. Flores"
 author: shirish
 categories:
 - engineering
 - leadership
 - learning
 - skill
 - book-review
 image: assets/images/learn.jpg
-rating: 4
 image_description: Image from the publishers page.
 Human-created AFAIK.
+last_modified_at: '2026-08-04'
+layout: post
+rating: 4
+title: 'Book Review: Learning to Learn and the Navigation of Moods by Gloria P. Flores'
 ---

 One can create a mindset highly open and receptive to learning quickly by managing one's moods.
 That's what learning researcher and psychologist Gloria Flores argues in her book *Learning to Learn*.
 She argues that only by modifying the less-productive (for learning) moods towards more productive ones, does learning get easier.

 We don't stop learning after formal education ends.
 We keep learning to keep pace with the changing world: learn how to use a new app, learn to search on the internet, learn a new job skill, learn to use generative AI, and so forth.
 Mastering new skills can be emotionally challenging, making the process of learning a hard one.
 Gloria P. Flores, a corporate trainer and psychologist, proposes a curious approach in her book, *"Learning to Learn and the Navigation of Moods"*.